xuankimtran/docs-1/pages/katalon-studio/docs/testcloud-integration.md

    > Notes:
    >
    > If you cannot find your desired organization, click **Fetch Organization** to refresh.
-This action retreives all available organizations you have joined.
+This action retrieves all available organizations you have joined.
 You then can select the organization you want in the dropdown menu.

 5. Click **Apply and Close**.